vestrel00/contacts-android/README.md

 ----------------------- Query refactor.

-1. Add type info to where and orderBy for compilation checks in queries instead of runtime.
+1. Add type info to orderBy for compilation checks in queries instead of runtime.

 2. Only allow order by ContactsFields (and other Contacts table fields like Options) in Query and GeneralQuery.
    This may allow me to order by limit offset natively.